selkovjr/locus/README.md

 A PostgreSQL extension for representing genomic loci as a built-in data type with indexing and query support.

+Update: this extension has been tested with PostgreSQL v17.5.

 ## Features

 - Efficient representation of genomic loci in the form `contig:start-end` or `contig:position`.